Before you arrive

 You can order linen packages online through Residence Linens.
 If you order them by August 1, they will be mailed directly to Quest and will be ready in your room when you arrive for Orientation.
 Please note that the bedsheet sizes at Quest are twin XL.

 Some students may find it helpful to connect with a Campus Counsellor before arriving at Quest.
 Counsellors can support students in their transition, provide mental health resources in the Squamish community, and help students plan for success.
 Students wishing to connect with a Campus Counsellor may start booking sessions anytime.
 Book a pre-arrival session here.
+Click on the pictures below to learn more about our counselors.

 Classes begin September 4.